-The Hashicorp Vault service should be accessible by the ansible controller as well as the kubernetes cluster (proper inbound/outbound rules should be configured).
+Hashicorp Vault is one of the pre-requisites for the Blockchain Automation Framework.
+The Vault service should be accessible by the ansible host as well as the kubernetes cluster (proper inbound/outbound rules should be configured).
 If not initialised and unsealed already, complete the following steps to unseal and access the Vault.

 - Install Vault client.
-Follow the instructions on Install Vault. - Set the environment Variable VAULT_ADDR as the Vault service.
+Follow the instructions on Install Vault. - Set the environment Variable VAULT_ADDR to the Vault service.
+Note that this service should be accessible from the host where you are running this command from, as well as the Ansible controller and the Kubernetes nodes.

-'''

 export VAULT_ADDR=http://my-vault-server:9000

-'''